 As a general rule, this will result in savings on the installation costs in terms of special machinery, personnel and assembly time, which can affect other operations.

 GRP profiles from Fiberline are corrosion-free and make for a cost-effective alternative to concrete, timber, steel or aluminium.
 This means that the profiles have a long functional life which makes it possible to avoid the need for costly replacements due to rust or deterioration.

 With our fiberglass composite profiles you get no or only minimal maintenance.
 This results in lower costs over the lifetime of the product.
 Fiberline’s composite beams and profiles are extremely durable, even in harsh weather conditions and when exposed to corrosive conditions.
 Usually, they do not require any additional coating following production.
-Visit our FAQ-site for more information.
+Visit our download area for more information.

 FRP (Fiber reinforced polymers) and GRP (Glass fiber reinforced polymers) are often used as synonyms referring to the same composite material.
 At Fiberline, our GRP-profiles are produced with material properties tailored to specific purposes.

 Comparing both FRP-profiles and GRP-profiles with steel and wood show some interesting possibilities for your next sustainable construction whether it is for building, industry or offshore.
 See the product comparison here.

 The large number of standard geometries that we offer you, such as U-profiles, I-profiles and square tubes, are widely used in a great many industries and sectors.
 Among other things, you can currently find them used in offshore installations, in the railway sector, and for swimming pools, wastewater treatment plants, cooling towers and infrastructure.